 In general, Jack Russell Terriers are known as working dogs.
 This dog was initially used to catch foxes by the hunters because of its stamina and endurance.

-Because of its stamina and endurance, it is no surprise that Jack Russells are energetic dogs.
+Because of their stamina and endurance, it is no surprise that Jack Russells are energetic dogs.
 Jack Russells have a strong hunting instinct and they love to chase squirrels or any other small animal that runs away from them.

 Why Do Jack Russells Shake?

 Jack Russells shake because they need to release excess energy in their body that has built up during the day.
-They are known to be energetic dogs and consistently ranked as one of the most energetic dog breeds.
+They are known to be energetic dogs and are consistently ranked as one of the most energetic dog breeds.

 Typically, shaking is associated with illnesses or other physical conditions however, in the case of Jack Russell dogs, shaking is natural and normal.

 While we’ve already established that, for the most part, Jack Russells shake because they need to release excess energy, they can also shake because of the following reasons.